Sacred Destinations

 The Stained Glass Windows of Chartres

-Everywhere vivid colour splashes on to the floor from the superb stained glass windows that glow like jewels.
-Dating from the early 13th century, the glass largely escaped harm during the religious wars of the 16th century; it is said to constitute one of the most complete collections of medieval stained glass in the world.
+Throughout the cathedral, vivid color splashes on to the floor from the superb stained glass windows that glow like jewels.
+Dating from the early 13th century, Chartres Cathedral's glass largely escaped harm during the religious wars of the 16th century; it is said to constitute one of the most complete collections of medieval stained glass in the world.
 Depending on how you count, there are between 150 and 170 medieval stained glass windows in Chartres Cathedral.

 The West Rose dates from early 13th century and its three lancet windows are from c.1150.
 The rose window depicts the Last Judgment: Christ in judgment is surrounded by Four Evangelists and angels, then scenes of angels blowing trumpets, resurrection, judgment, heaven and hell.
 The left lancet is the Passion and Resurrection Window; the middle lancet is the Incarnation Window; and the right lancet is the Jesse Window.